getify/Functional-Light-JS/ch7.md

 This isn't just a trick to write more terse code.
 What we're after is to move from imperative to declarative style, to make the code patterns more readily recognizable and thus more readable.

+But there's something **even more important to grasp**.
+With imperative code, each intermediate result in a set of calculations is stored in variable(s) through assignment.
+The more of these imperative patterns your code relies on, the harder it is to verify that there aren't mistakes -- in the logic, accidental mutation of values, or hidden side causes/effects lurking.

+By chaining and/or composing list operations together, the intermediate results are tracked implicitly and largely protected from these hazards.

+**Note:** More than previous chapters, to keep the many following code snippets as brief as possible, we'll rely heavily on the ES6 `=>` form.
+My advice on `=>` from Chapter 2 holds for general coding.

 # Map

 // TODO